JackMerlin/USBAccelerator/README.md

 Maybe in the stock firmware is not working, but I'm not sure.

 ## Feedback
-You can feedback code error in the Github and help me make it better.
+You can feedback code error in the GitHub and help me make it better.

 ## FAQs
 ### Why is there no speed increase in the FTP?